 Welcome to our Year 2 class page.

-We can’t wait to get started and hope that you are as eager as us!
+We cannot wait to get started and hope that you are as eager as we are!

 We have a lot to tell you about the on-going adventures throughout our year so this is the place to keep updated.

 Here are a few things to know as we start our year together.

 * Home/school diaries: every day- these are important for us as a link to home.
 Pop us a note should you need to.